rainajia/IC-UKB-RAP/FAQ.md

 <details>
   <summary><strong>5.
 What output files should I expect to get from each tool?</strong></summary>

-The output files from each tool follow the naming formats below.
-For more information regarding regenie output files, please refer to regenie documentations.
+The output files from each tool follow the format demonstrated below.
+For more information regarding regenie output files, please refer to the regenie documentation.

 regenie_step1